LennonLab/Emergence/SimplexPrePrint.md

-## Simplex: A modeling platform for the simultaneous emergence of ecological patterns across ecological paradigms
+## Simplex: A modeling platform for the simultaneous emergence of ecological patterns

-#### Kenneth J. Locey, Jay.
+ Kenneth J. Locey, Jay.
 T. Lennon

+Affiliations:Department of Biology, Indiana University, Bloomington, IN, 47405, USA.
+Correspondence to: ken@weecology.org; lennonj@indiana.edu.

 ### Introduction